 Talking about suicide

-When you recognize that the person you're caring for is showing signs of depression consistently, talk to their doctor about treatments.
+When you recognize that the person you're caring for shows consistent signs of depression, talk to their doctor.
 In the meantime, you can take some steps to alleviate the situation.

 Help them find a mental health counselor.

 Talk with them about what they enjoy and do those things together.

 Give them a chance to contribute in a volunteer setting or at home.

 Let them know you love and appreciate them.

 Make their daily routine predictable.